The Importance of Having Them

 Why are Hobbies Important

-Why are Hobbies Important: The Good Old Benefits
+Why Are Hobbies Important: The Good Old Benefits

 There are such a vast array of reasons as to why having a hobby (or indeed hobbies) is going to have a positive impact on your entire life and all it may encompass.
 I heard a quote once that said “find the thing you love and do that” – at the time I took it quite personally because I had zero hobbies and was definitely not doing the things that I loved.
 In fact I couldn’t even tell you back then what I even did love to do, I was so lost in life and consumed by the outside world that I had no idea what lit my soul on fire.
 It’s easy to fall into the trap of thinking/saying “oh that’s easy for you to say” when you hear things like, do what you love, because we can get stuck in our stories that we can’t do the things we love because of our full time jobs, our kids, our parents, our friends, our social lives, you name it, it’s a long list; insert your own excuses here.
 There are very real reasons why our time may be of the essence, I do not discount this.
 My time IS of the essence, I have two young boys, I juggle 3 jobs and a very busy schedule.
 But the difference now for me is that I can discern the importance in the time that I do happen to get, and if I don’t get any, I create it!
 We HAVE to carve out time to do the things we love to do.
 With busy lifestyles that we have chosen to lead, it’s essential to create this time and space for yourself.